 Staging is a way of describing where the cancer is located, if or where it has invaded or spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-For bladder cancer, the stage is determined based on the results of the sample removed during a TURBT (see the Diagnosis section) and whether the cancer has spread to other parts of the body, which is determined by imaging tests, a physical examination, and laboratory tests.
+For bladder cancer, the stage is determined based on examining the sample removed during a TURBT (see the Diagnosis section) and finding out whether the cancer has spread to other parts of the body.

 The results are combined to determine the stage of cancer for each person.
 There are five stages: stage 0 (zero) and stages I through IV (one through four).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system for bladder cancer.